Residents of Wilmette and Kenilworth are entitled to a Wilmette Public Library card for personal use. (Library cards are NOT issued to households.)

 Feature DVDs/Blu-rays - OLDER (those NOT shelved in the lobby) will be checked out for free for one week and may be renewed.

-Feature VHS/DVDs - Obtained from other libraries through interlibrary loan will be due one week after we inform you that they are available and will cost $1.00.
+Feature DVDs - Obtained from other libraries through interlibrary loan will be due one week after check out.

 DVDs/Blu-rays (non feature films) 3 weeks